not-matthias/3tilley.github.io/content/posts/2024-06-12-simple-IPC-Ping-Pong.md

         } else {
             None
         };
-        // Another awkward sleep to make sure the child proc is ready
+        // Awkward sleep to make sure the child proc is ready
         sleep(Duration::from_millis(100));
         wrapper
             .socket